The future of work in South Africa, like elsewhere in the world, is clearly going to look very different.

 Senior financial executives, health professionals, scientists and accountants are also in short supply, given the demand.

-Which jobs are most at risk in South Africa?
+Which jobs are most at risk in the future of work in South Africa?

 Among the categories of South African jobs considered most at risk from rapidly changing in-demand skills are those in:

 - accounting and auditing